 An actress who stole scenes as a tragic mob moll on 'The Sopranos,' bringing a raw, street-smart vulnerability to every role she inhabits.

-Drea de Matteo didn't just play Adriana La Cerva on 'The Sopranos'; she lived in the character's sequined, chain-smoking skin, delivering a performance of such heartbreaking naivete and desperation that it earned her an Emmy.
-A New Yorker with Italian roots, she brought an authentic, downtown edge to the role that was initially meant to last only a few episodes.
-Her memorable exit from the series cemented her place in television history.
-While often cast in tough, gritty roles—from a biker in 'Sons of Anarchy' to a detective in 'Shades of Blue'—de Matteo's strength is in revealing the fragile humanity beneath the hardened exterior.
-Her career is a testament to the power of a supporting player who can completely own the screen.
+Drea de Matteo won an Emmy for playing Adriana La Cerva on 'The Sopranos.'
+She inhabited the character's sequined, chain-smoking skin, delivering heartbreaking naivete and desperation.
+A New Yorker with Italian roots, she brought an authentic downtown edge to a role initially meant for only a few episodes.
+Her memorable exit secured her place in television history.
+She later played a biker in 'Sons of Anarchy' and a detective in 'Shades of Blue.'
+Her strength lies in revealing fragile humanity beneath hardened exteriors.

 1965–1980